© 2020-2022 Paul Mobbs; released under the Creative Commons license.

 Few tourists venture deep into these hills, where in places – except for the overhead drone of aircraft – it’s still possible to escape the noise of modern life (and even mobile phone coverage!).
 The more spectacular attractions of the nearby walking honey-pots of The Cotswolds, The Chilterns, and The Peak District, ensure that we get few visitors here.

 These sandy hills and their quagmire clay valleys have always been an obstruction; which is why this land has always been on the fringe of civil administration rather than a vital part of it.
-Just a few miles north of Banbury is where Warwickshire and the West Midlands Region of government, and Northamptonshire and the East Midlands Region of government, meet Oxfordshire and the South East Region of government.
+They were an obstacle to easy movement until the creation of railways and the M40; which is in part why the boundaries of the local Iron Age tribes still persist in the modern county boundaries today.

 In short, ‘The Irondowns’ are at the centre of England, on the edge of everywhere, and yet they are nowhere – and that has been the case for almost three thousand years!